-In this post, we are going to cover how to do an FZ07 / MT07 coolant change and flush.
+In this post, we are going to cover how to do a Yamaha FZ07 / MT07 coolant change and flush.
 The service interval for a coolant replacement is every 3 years regardless of the miles traveled.

 Always top up your engine coolant with the same color coolant.
 If there is the Green coolant in your bike then use that.
 If there is a Red coolant in the system then only use that.
 Never mix Red, Green, or Blue coolants together.

 I like to buy the premixed coolant that has specifically designed corrosion inhibitors for aluminum engines.

 Table of Contents